DWand/SublimeText_apiDoc_autocompletion/README.md

-ST3_apiDocAutocompletion
+apiDoc Autocompletion
 ========================

-A plugin for Sublime Text 3 that adds [apiDoc](https://github.com/apidoc/apidoc) tags to list of code completion suggestions.
+A plugin for Sublime Text that adds [apiDoc](https://github.com/apidoc/apidoc) tags to list of code completion suggestions.